Azores Bucket List: What are the Top Tourist Attractions to Visit in Azores, Portugal?

 Ride a bike around a volcanic cavern

-Though most of the islands can only be explored on foot, Sao Miguel has great cycling paths.
+Though most of the islands can only be explored on foot, Sao Miguel has excellent cycling paths.
 Several guided and self-guided tours on the island offer a chance to cycle around a volcanic crater.
 The rides take you through some of the most scenic and picturesque attractions of the island, including the famous twin lakes of Sete Cidades.

 Climb up Mount Pico

 For a little bit of exercise and amazing views, climbing Mount Pico is a great option.
-It is the tallest peak in Portugal and one of the tallest Atlantic mountains, standing at 7,700 feet high.
+It is the tallest peak in Portugal and one of the tallest Atlantic mountains, standing 7,700 feet high.
 You can do it solo or join an organized tour.

 Picnic around Caldeira Velha